SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 - The Microsoft Azure SQL Database, if any, in the add-in

-A SharePoint autohosted add-in deployed to the Azure Web Site and Azure SQL Database automatically when it was installed; however, provider-hosted add-ins can have their remote web application and other services exist on any web platform.
+A SharePoint autohosted add-in deployed to the Azure website and Azure SQL Database automatically when it was installed; however, provider-hosted add-ins can have their remote web application and other services exist on any web platform.
 This article assumes that the remote components in an autohosted add-in will remain as Azure services following the conversion to a provider-hosted add-in.

 The following sections walk through the process of converting an autohosted add-in to a provider-hosted add-in.
 The example autohosted add-in that is used, **Customer Manager**, is simple, in order to focus on the conversion steps and not the actual add-in.
 It consists of three projects: